tomazzupan/jpa-schema-maven-plugin/README.md

 Sometimes (*most times* exactly :P) JPA will generate weird scripts so you **SHOULD** modify them properly.

+## Announce 0.3

+* Support for Hibernate Validator is added.

 ## Announce 0.2

 Finally, I got some times, and 0.2 is here.